ai-forever/fusion_brain_aij2021/readme_en.md

 The set of possible classes for each image is fed into a model as a query.
 The query may contain classes in Russian or in English.

 At the prediction stage, the model input shall contain two entities: an image and a natural-language query.
-The query is formatted as a text line containing a list of labels (descriptions) to search from.
+The query is formatted as a list of text lines (descriptions) – classes to search from.
 Example: ```"red apple hanging on a branch", "bald man", "girl feeding an elephant"```.
 The query contains both correct descriptions (related to objects actually present in the picture) and some incorrect ones.
 Their combination makes a single search space for the model.
 The model should output a list of predicted classes with the corresponding bounding box coordinates.

 ## Data